By Roy Burner - Minister of the Gospel

 Scripture admonishes one to lay not up for yourselves treasures upon earth, but lay up for yourself treasures in heaven: for where your treasure is, there will your heart (and contentment) be also (Matthew 6:19-21).
 Laying up treasures in heaven is rewards for faithful service as illustrated in the teachings of our Lord.

-Scripture reveals that we are but strangers and pilgrims on the earth.
+We are but strangers and pilgrims on the earth.
 We (believers in Christ) declare plainly that we seek a better country, that is, a heavenly (Hebrews 11:13-14).
-State of contentment will be to the one who has grasped hold of the Master's hand (the Lord Jesus Christ); who will see one through thick and thin, troublesome times as well as moments of bliss, to those who are anchored in the provisions of His Word!
+State of contentment will be to the one who has grasped hold of the Master's hand (the Lord Jesus Christ); who will see one through troublesome times, as well as moments of bliss, to those who are anchored in the provisions of His Word!

 There are those are in a state of contentment consuming ungodly lifestyles because they are blinded to the truth.
 The apostle Paul wrote: If our gospel be hid, it is hid to them that are perishing: in whom the god of this world (or Satan) has blinded the hearts of them which believe not, lest the light of the glorious gospel of Christ, who is the image of God, should shine unto them (2 Corinthians 4:3-4).